 “Thank God.
-Oh, there’s a message here from your mother.
+Oh, there’s a message from your mother.
 Came about an hour ago.”

 The message was to inform him that he, along with his parents, were invited to dinner by their neighbours, James and Harriett Harvey, on Friday evening.
-The Harveys’ neighbours on their other side, the Belshers, would also be attending.
+The Harveys’ neighbours on their other side, the Belchers, would also be attending.
 Will rolled his eyes.
-The Belshers had a daughter…
+The Belchers had a daughter…

 “I’ve been invited out to dinner,” he told Mrs Bell wearily.
 “My mother is determined to find a replacement for Cecilia for me.”

 “I wish she wouldn’t.”
 He groaned.
-“Amelia Belsher is pleasant enough, but I’ve been hurt enough for now and I doubt if she would marry a poor doctor, anyway.”
+“Amelia Belcher is pleasant enough, but I’ve been hurt more than enough for now, and I’m not at all interested in replacing Cecilia.”

-“Go anyways,” he was advised.
-“And tell your mother that you’re a grown man.
-You’ll find yourself a wife in your own good time who’ll be lucky to have yous without her help.”
+“Go, anyway,” he was advised.
+“And tell your mother you’re a grown man.
+You’ll find yourself a wife in your own good time without her help, one who’ll be lucky to have you.”

 He smiled.
 “If only you were my mother.”

-Mrs Bell’s eyes widened.
+Mrs Bell’s eyes widened, and she smoothed her hands over her greying hair.
 “I’m no way old enough to be your mother, Dr Fitzgerald.
-Sure, amen’t I only forty-eight.”
+Sure, aren’t I only forty-eight.”

-“You give very sound advice, which I’m very grateful for.”
+“You give sound advice, which I’m very grateful for.”
 He made a helpless gesture with his hands then shrugged.
-“I’ll go, and I’ll tell Amelia all about the Liberties.”
+“I’ll go to the blasted dinner, and I’ll tell Amelia all about my practice in the Liberties.”

 Click the map to open it in new window/tab in a larger size